 Robert E. Couhig, Jr.

+Rob Couhig graduated with a Bachelor of Science in International Economic Affairs from the School of Foreign Service at Georgetown University in 1971.
+He went on to receive his Juris Doctorate from Tulane University in 1975.
 He began his legal career with Adams and Reese in 1975.
 At that time, the firm had 18 lawyers and concentrated its practice on insurance related matters.
-When he left, the firm had grown to a full service law firm with more than 200 lawyers in six cities.
-In addition to growing his own law practice, Mr. Couhig served as the firm's first Marketing Partner, as a section leader, and on the firm's management committee.
+When he left, the firm had grown to a full-service law firm with more than 200 lawyers in six cities.
+In addition to growing his own law practice, Rob served as the firm's first marketing partner, as a section leader and on the firm's management committee.

-Mr. Couhig has practical business experience.
+In September 2003, he left the firm and founded Couhig Partners with one other lawyer.
+The firm has grown to twelve attorneys with a primary focus on business development and litigation.
+In addition to his nearly 45 years in the legal practice, Rob has been a long-time businessman and entrepreneur.
+In 1988, he bought out his partners in a small pest control company located in Metairie, Louisiana.
+He then succeeded in developing the company so that when he sold Couhig Environmental Services of New Orleans in 2001, it was one of Louisiana's largest private pest control companies.
 In 1993, he was responsible for moving baseball's Triple A Zephyrs to New Orleans.
 In 1995, he led a group of local investors in the acquisition of the team from its Denver-based owner and created the public-private partnership that built the new baseball park.
-From the time of the opening of the ballpark until Couhig sold the controlling interest in 2000, the organization was one of the most successful in baseball.
+From the time of the opening of the ballpark until Rob sold the controlling interest in 2000, the organization was one of the most successful in baseball.
 He served as President of the organization from 1993 – 2000.

 He has successfully invested in the production of local theater including "Earl Long in Purgatory", "All My Sons", and a reading of "Confederacy of Dunces".
 He was also the owner of City Art, a privately financed art studio housing nearly 20 commercially viable artists between 2003 and 2005.